How to Live Out of A Suitcase (8 lessons learned)

 Sometimes, living out of a suitcase can make life easier.
 Other times, it creates stress.
 But having the right mindset will get you through most of the lame moments.

-An adventure mindset is one that sees discomfort or obstacles as learning moments and journeys.
-It’s a process-oriented, growth way of thinking.
+An adventure mindset is one that sees discomfort or obstacles as learning moments and a key part of the journey.
+It’s like a growth mindset.

 While I like to reframe most of life as an adventure — not just the suitcase parts — it is especially helpful in this situation.
 So here’s how I keep an explorer’s mindset: